top of page

 Mentors.

-People who allow them to put down the armor for a moment.
+These are the people who allow leaders to put down their armor for a moment.

 "I don't have this figured out today."